 Cimarex Energy’s stock performance

-After Cimarex Energy’s (XEC) 3Q16 after-market earnings release, its stock fell ~5% the next day.
+Following Cimarex Energy’s (XEC) 2Q16 earnings release, its stock increased by ~3.3% the next day.

-Year-over-year (or YoY), XEC has risen ~0.67%.
-In this part of our series, we’ll analyze Cimarex Energy’s stock performance with respect to movements in the broader industry and the broader market.
+Year-over-year (or YoY), XEC has increased by ~20%.
+In this part of the series, we’ll analyze Cimarex Energy’s stock performance with respect to movements in the broader industry and the broader market.

-As the graph above shows, Cimarex Energy’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (OIL) and natural gas prices.
-Crude oil prices and natural gas prices (UNG) have also been driving the broader industry ETF, the Energy Select Sector SPDR ETF (XLE).
+As the graph above shows, Cimarex Energy’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (OIL) and natural gas prices (UNG).
+These have also been driving the broader industry ETF, the Energy Select Sector SPDR ETF (XLE).

-From October 21 to November 3, Cimarex Energy’s stock was underperforming the Energy Select Sector SPDR ETF (XLE).
-Toward the end of the period, it ended up giving lower returns compared to XLE.
-Cimarex Energy’s stock fell ~11% during this period while XLE fell ~3%.
+From July 21 to August 4, Cimarex Energy’s stock was initially underperforming the Energy Select Sector SPDR ETF (XLE).
+However, toward the end of the period, it ended up giving higher returns compared to XLE.
+Cimarex Energy’s stock increased by ~7.2% during this period while XLE fell by ~1.7%.

-Cimarex Energy’s stock also underperformed the SPDR S&P 500 ETF (SPY), which fell 2.4% at the end of the period.
+Cimarex Energy’s stock also overperformed the SPDR S&P 500 ETF (SPY).
+XEC also outperformed natural gas prices, which increased by 5.3% at the end of the period.

-Please read the first part of this series to learn more about Cimarex Energy’s 3Q16 performance.
+Please read the first part of this series to learn more about Cimarex Energy’s 2Q16 performance.